Creed Taylor: The Verve years

+According to Lees, in Singers and the Song II, however, Getz asked Taylor to ensure that singer Astrud Gilberto was paid no royalties on “The Girl from Ipanema” single, which went on to sell more than five million copies.
+It became one of the most covered songs in the history of pop music.

 While at Verve, Taylor also produced recordings by Wes Montgomery, Jimmy Smith, Bill Evans, Cal Tjader, and others.

+CTI years

+Creed Taylor established the crossover jazz/jazz fusion label CTI Records and he gained a big hit with Deodato's album Prelude.

 Later years

 In 2009, Taylor toured Europe with the CTI All Stars band.
 The first concert at the Montreux Jazz Festival was recorded and filmed for a CD/DVD/Blu-ray release, CTI All Stars At Montreux 2009, featuring Hubert Laws, Airto Moreira, Flora Purim, Randy Brecker, John McLaughlin, George Duke, Mark Egan, and special guest Jamie Cullum.
 The album was engineered by Rudy Van Gelder with cover art by Pete Turner.
 That same year, Taylor himself produced, for the first time, an extensive CTI reissue series on SHM-CD format, "The CTI + RVG" series, working for the last time with Van Gelder.

 In 2010, Taylor once again put together the CTI All Stars for another tour, this time with Bryan Lynch replacing Randy Brecker.
 A video was filmed at the Burghausen Festival and was broadcast on German TV.